Can orphan-refugee Sigrun find peace and justice or will she become the enemy?

 By the time I looked into Myrrha's angry eyes, her face had already skipped fear and shock.
 I wrapped my arms around her.
 She ignored me.

-The man stepped past her.
+The man strode past her.
 "We need to talk."

 Myrrha slammed the bar back over the door and closed the spyhole.

 Mack came down the stairs, rubbing sleep from his eyes, and smiled at my wickedness.
 "Sigrun, did you go off on one of your adventures again?
 Surely, you could have been better equipped."

 "I warned you to reign the girl in, so long as she remains here.”
 The old man glared at Mack.